Ryamille/MechaCar_Statistical_Analysis/README.md

 - The metrics tested that are listed above will show the average consumer how to simply compare these vehicles against eachother.
 - The null hypothesis would be to sell it a fair price comparatively to the rest of the market.
 The alternative hypothesis would be to see if it is selling for an unfair price.
 - Using a multiple linear regression would show the biggest breakdown between the variables and how it would impact the price for MechaCars and their competitors.
+After gathering the correct data for the metrics these will then be tested against each other as well as having a standard to test against to recieve a conclusion.